Reacting to External Events

 To use wildcards:

-- Drag a Flow Wildcard component from Library > Components > Flow View to an action area in Navigator or Form Editor.
+- Drag a Flow Wildcard component from Components > Flow View to an action area in the Navigator or 2D view.

 - In Properties, select flow items to add them to the positive and negative list of the action area.